-Welcome to a New Year and a whole host of recipes and product reviews to come here on Feasting is Fun.
-Easing into 2018 with a simple, yet stunning and delicious bake, is this Pomegranate Lemon Drizzle Bundt Cake.
-While making the most of seasonal pomegranates which are readily available in most larger shops at this time of year.
+Hello and welcome to a New Year, where I look forward to sharing a whole host of new recipes and product reviews, here on Feasting is Fun.
+So, as we ease into 2018 I have created a simple, yet stunning and delicious bake, my Pomegranate Lemon Drizzle Bundt Cake.
+Especially created to make the most of seasonal pomegranates which are readily available in most larger shops at this time of year.
 Also added is a healthy dose of lemon, helping our bodies fight off any nasty bugs.
 We are almost making a health food here!

 Since this cake has such a light texture the additional crunch from the pomegranate seeds provides added texture and flavour.
-Inside the cake their juices release, complimenting the lemon zest.
-While the garnet nuggets used for decoration provide an unexpected fresh burst of juice.
+While they bake inside the cake their juices release, complimenting the lemon zest.
+Also, the garnet seeds, used for decoration, provide an unexpected fresh burst of juice.
 Meanwhile the lemon drizzle lends an intense, lemon tang on the tongue.

 Each bundt pan is different.
 Yet some share similar moulding, creating a range of pans.
 Lemon Lime Gin Heart Bundt Cake uses the elegant heart pan which has the same deep grooves as the elegant party Bundt used here.
 Deep, regular grooves define the entire shape of the baked cake.
 Indeed a light dusting of icing sugar would enhance, in a much simpler way, the outline of this bundt cake.
-A useful tip should the drizzle icing be a step too far!
+Especially useful, should the drizzle icing be a step too far!

 Recipe: Pomegranate Lemon Drizzle Bundt Cake serves 10-12

 For The Cake: